zofiamilczarek/lagoon-voices/README.md

 4. Running the game

-Type `npm run` in your console and enjoy!
-If you want to continue the development of the game, run `npm run dev`
+Type `npm run dev` in your console and enjoy!